Influenza

 • In the Yukon, there are 3 different types of flu vaccines offered based on age

-• Live, weakened nasal vaccine for people ages 2 to 17 (Flumist®)
+• Live, weakened nasal vaccine available for clients ages 2 to 17 (Flumist®)

-• Inactivated high dose vaccine for people ages 65 and older (Fluzone® High Dose)
+• Inactivated high dose vaccine for available clients ages 65 and older (Fluzone® High Dose)

-• Inactivated vaccine for people ages 6 months and older (Fluzone®)
+• Inactivated vaccine available for everyone 6 months and older (Fluzone®)

 Answer

-• Everyone 6 months of age and older is recommended to get the flu vaccine once a year.
+• Everyone 6 months of age and older is recommended to get the flu vaccine every fall

-• Children under 9 years of age who have never had a seasonal influenza vaccine need 2 doses for their first time.
+• Children under 9 years of age who have never had a seasonal influenza vaccine need 2 doses.
 The 2nd dose of the vaccine is important to raise their level of protection and should be given 4 weeks after the first dose.

-• During pregnancy, the risk of complications from influenza is much higher.
+• During pregnancy, the risk of complications from influenza is much higher for yourself and infant.
 The inactivated influenza vaccine is very safe and highly recommended for pregnant people.
-Babies less then 6 months of age are too young to be vaccinated and have a higher risk of complications as well.

 Answer